eRose-DatabaseCleaning/TaskList/README.md

 - [x] Drops should NOT always drop socket items
 - [x] Party buff also focus summons
 - [ ] The game is sometimes super slow (semi-fixed with the FPS fix.
 Have to continue to investigate)
+- [x] Force constant rendering + various shortcut bug fixes
+- [x] Remove isTaiwan and fix calculation to be a iRose like server

 ### STB (newest to oldest)
 - [ ] Description of "gathering (stock piling?) in dealer skills is wrong-->to check and fix!